 Image Credit: Deposit Photos

-Lemon balm has a pleasant, lemony scent that can create a beautiful aroma in your garden, but it is very unpleasant for mosquitoes.
+Lemon balm has a pleasant lemony scent that can create a beautiful aroma in your garden – but a very unpleasant scent for mosquitoes.
 This perennial can be grown in pots or directly in the ground, making it suitable for gardens of all sizes.
 Lemon balm can be invasive, so it’s best to plant it in a pot so it doesn’t overtake your herb garden.

 The strong aroma of lavender is highly disliked by mosquitoes and gnats, making it an effective deterrent.
 Lavender are common garden plants that thrive in a sunny spot and can be grown in pots.